-The Accelerated B.S. + M.S. program is only open to thesis students (not non-thesis students).
+The Accelerated B.S. + M.S. program is only open to thesis students.
 Students should begin discussing research topics with prospective faculty advisors during the 2^{nd} year in preparation for application to the accelerated program during their 3^{rd} year.